billtubbs/python-control-examples/plotting-paradigm.md

 Introducing this would not require the replacement of the MATLAB-like functions `rlocus`, `nyquist`, `pzmap`, etc. although keeping the current `root_locus`, `bode_plot`, and `nyquist_plot` functions seems a bit redundant.

 Functions such as `freqresp` would be unaffected and would probably be called by `FreqResp` to do the calculations.

+The solution is not going to be as simple as the rlocus example above in the case of all plot functions.
+Some generate their own axes objects (e.g. radial plots) and some generate more than one axis (i.e. a complete figure), so each function will have to be considered case-by-case.